GinjaChris/pentmenu/README.md

 * Ping Sweep - uses nmap to perform an ICMP echo (ping) against the target host or network.

 * Quick Scan - TCP Port scanner using nmap to scan for open ports using TCP SYN scan.
 Nmap will not perform a ping sweep prior to performing the TCP SYN scan.
 This module scans the 1,000 most common ports.
-This module can, of course, be used to scan a single host or a full network.
+This module can, of course, be used to scan a single host or a full network but is really designed to identify targets across a range of IP addresses.
 This scan can take a long time to finish, please be patient.

 * Detailed Scan - uses nmap to identify live hosts, open ports, attempts OS identification, grabs banners/identifies running software version and attempts OS detection.
 Nmap will not perform a ping sweep prior as part of this scan.
-Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP.
-All TCP ports on the target (hostname/IP/subnet) are scanned.
+Nmap's default User-Agent string is changed to that of IE11 in this mode, to help avoid detection via HTTP. *All* TCP ports on the target (hostname/IP/subnet) are scanned.
+Whilst module can scan a single host or many hosts, its intended use is to perform an information gathering scan against a single system.
 This scan can take a long time to finish, please be patient.

-* UDP scan - uses nmap to scan for open UDP ports.
-All UDP ports are scanned.
+* UDP scan - uses nmap to scan for open UDP ports. *All* UDP ports are scanned.

-* Check Server Uptime - estimates the uptime of the target by querying an open TCP port with hping.
+* Check Server Uptime - estimates the uptime of the target by querying an open TCP port with hping3.
 Accuracy of the results varies from one machine to another; this does not work against all servers.

 * IPsec Scan - attempts to identify the presence of an IPsec VPN server with the use of ike-scan and various Phase 1 proposals.
 Any text output from this module, whether it be regarding "handshake" or "no proposal chosen", indicates the presence of an IPsec VPN server.
 See http://nta-monitor.com/wiki/index.php/Ike-scan_User_Guide for an excellent overview of ike-scan and VPN phase 1.